alphagov/inside-government-admin-guide/creating-documents/document-types.md

 #### Press release

 This format is for reproducing press releases once they have been sent out from departments or agencies.
 It should be unedited, as sent out.
-Press releases can be uploaded as PDFs or cut and pasted into body copy.
+A press release can be uploaded as PDFs or cut and pasted into body copy.

-You can use press release for an official statement by a department spokesperson or minister (but not a parliamentary statement, which should use speech format).
+You can use the press release format for an official statement by a department spokesperson or minister (but not a parliamentary statement, which should use speech format).

 #### Government response